 - 3.1 The August 2017 Issues and Options document identified three options for spatial distribution of growth in Suffolk Coastal.
-These were (note the options are numbered 4-6 as Ipswich Borough options were numbered 1-3): - Option 4: Continuation of existing approach - Option 5: Focus on Ipswich and A14 transport corridor - Option 6: A12 transport corridor and dispersed rural focus - 3.2 Consultation responses received identified a mixture of views on the spatial distributions outlined in the Issues and Options document.
-In terms of actual numbers, options 4 and 5 received the greatest support but the common theme running through the responses was for a more refined approach potentially merging some of the options. - 3.3 A significant number of consultation responses highlighted the need to direct more growth to the rural areas.
-Communities highlighted that the current strategy is restricting growth in rural areas which is becoming detrimental to the communities seen through the increased closure of local services and facilities.
-Encouraging appropriate growth in rural areas is seen as a way of helping to retain the viability of these local services and facilities and where suitable, sites should be identified and brought forward.
+These were (note the options are numbered 4-6 as Ipswich Borough options were numbered 1-3): - Option 4: Continuation of existing approach - Option 5: Focus on Ipswich and A14 transport corridor - Option 6: A12 transport corridor and dispersed rural focus - 3.2 Consultation responses received to the Issues and Options consultation identified a mixture of views on the spatial distributions outlined in the Issues and Options document.
+In terms of actual numbers, options 4 and 5 received the greatest support but the common theme